Skip to content

 totalReclaimed.store(0, moRelaxed)

-# Start background reclaimer
+# Start background epoch driver

-var reclaimer: Thread[void]
+var driver: Thread[void]

 # Start worker threads